 In the three decades in between Alien and Prometheus, Ridley Scott has gone onto become a frontline director.
 He stayed with genre material for the early half of the 1980s, delivering the classic science-fiction film Blade Runner (1982) and the less well-received fantasy film Legend (1985), both of which held extraordinary reinventions of their respective genre tropes that were as dazzling and inventive as Alien was.
 With the exception of the Hannibal Lecter sequel Hannibal (2001) and The Martian (2015) about an astronaut stranded on Mars, Scott abandoned genre material and directed a variety of mainstream films with the likes of Someone to Watch Over Me (1987), Black Rain (1989), Thelma and Louise (1991), 1492: Conquest of Paradise (1992), White Squall (1996), G.I.
-Jane (1997), the hugely successful Gladiator (2000), which netted him an Best Director Oscar nomination, Black Hawk Down (2001), Matchstick Men (2003), Kingdom of Heaven (2005), A Good Year (2006), American Gangster (2007), Body of Lies (2008), Robin Hood (2010), The Counselor (2013) and Exodus: Gods and Kings (2014) and All the Money in the World (2017), House of Gucci (2021) and The Last Duel (2021).
+Jane (1997), the hugely successful Gladiator (2000), which netted him an Best Director Oscar nomination, Black Hawk Down (2001), Matchstick Men (2003), Kingdom of Heaven (2005), A Good Year (2006), American Gangster (2007), Body of Lies (2008), Robin Hood (2010), The Counselor (2013), Exodus: Gods and Kings (2014) and All the Money in the World (2017), House of Gucci (2021) and The Last Duel (2021).
 While some of these are fine films – especially Thelma and Louise, American Gangster and The Counselor – what seems missing from these is the extraordinary visual flair, the craftsmanship and sense of an artist at work with light, cinematography and set design that Scott displayed in his earlier films.
 The middle-aged Ridley Scott has merely settled down to become a fair to reasonable commercial director.

 Although he has been associated with a number of other genre productions, including Dune (1984), the Ebola outbreak drama Crisis in the Hot Zone, Tristan + Isolde (2006), I Am Legend (2007), an original title called Metropolis and sequels to Blade Runner, Prometheus marks Ridley Scott’s first return to fantastic cinema in twenty-seven years.
 Naturally, there was a great deal of buzz surrounding Prometheus, which was originally planned as a two-part film, where it was, then wasn’t a prequel to Alien, before finally being said to be merely something that existed in the same universe.